pablogila/CrystalReader/README.md

 ## Error Management

+General hint: If you see too many errors, maybe you forgot to modify the header and row inside the scripts.

 Sometimes some of your files may be corrupted, for example if the simulation was terminated before it was completed.
 If a value is not found, an **ERROR** message will be displayed with information about the corrupt file(s).
 The rest of the variables from a suspicious file are saved by default, but be cautious, because they can be wrong: to avoid mistakes, it is best to make sure to comment the values that you know are not present in your files, as well as modify the header and row variables in the individual scripts; then you can activate the safemode by setting `safemode = True`, so that suspicious files are ignored.

 If a file takes too long to read, it is aborted and an **ERROR** message is displayed.
 The threshold for considering an error is defined by the variable `cry`, which is usually between 5 and 30 seconds by default, but can be set to **False** to remove the time limit.
 This variable may need to be changed if you are running the scripts on a supercomputer or in a potato with some wires.